How to Use Email Validation API with the Advanced Email Verifier

 Important!
 The email validation API is not free.
 You must buy the API key and the API server(s) from our partner Swift Email Verifier.
-The price starts at $100/month for one server.
-Different packages are available.
+The price starts at $50/month for one server.
+You can see all available packages here.

 You can use the email validation API when:

 - the direct Internet connection mode doesn’t work because your Internet Service Provider blocks access to the SMTP port 25;

 - you can't verify emails through the web script because your host blocks access to the SMTP port 25;

 - you can't install the Advanced Email Verifier on a Windows server or Windows VPS with proper SMTP emulation authentication/integrity properties such as Reverse DNS, Forward Reverse DNS, SPF, Valid HELO identifier, clean IP reputation, etc.

 What is checked by email validation API (in progressive order):